camain-elie/react-level-2/README.md

       The results are presented as cards containing a link to the user's profile, a link to the user's repositeries, the user's score and profile image.

 1. Query against Github Api: GET https://api.github.com/search/users?q={USER}.
-    --> To make request to the Github API, I used the fetch() function with promises in a seperate file /services/github.js.
+    --> Done.

 2. Try to not add any dependency library on a freshly created [create react app](https://github.com/facebook/create-react-app).
     --> Only a few developpement dependencies.

 3. Don't forget to check against modern ways to make HTTP requests on frontend side.
-    -->
+    --> To make request to the Github API, I used the fetch() function with promises in a seperate file /services/github.js.

 4. Bonus: manage edge cases (no results, github api rate limit) --> The user gets a message when an error occurs, no results are found or the api rate limit is reached.